 Our puppies stay in our home for the first 4-5 weeks, where they are handled daily by the family which in turns accustoms the pups from day 1 to human interaction and bonding.
 We also believe that by spending these first several weeks inside the home the pups develop comfort and confidence in being inside, which makes the transition to the clients’ home much smoother.
 At around 5 weeks old the litter is then transferred to our weaning building, which is a dedicated space just for our litters.
 Our building is temperature controlled and setup specifically for the well-being of growing litters including a secure outside exercise area where the pups are allowed to explore and learn all the wonderful interests of the outdoors.

 Generally, our pups are ready for their new homes at 7-8 weeks of age.
 Once the litter is whelped we contact each new owner individually and communicate the pick-up date so everyone has plenty of time to arrange travel and accommodations for the big day.
 Brookstone Kennels is pleased to be partnered with several hotels in our area and we are more than happy to assist any client with their travel plan

-All Brookstone Kennels puppies are registered with the AKC and microchipped before they leave for their new homes.
+All Brookstone Kennels puppies are registered with the AKC before they leave for their new homes.